tiagopog/jsonapi-utils/README.md

 After installing the gem you simply need to:

-1. Include its module (`include JSONAPI::Utils`) in controller (eg. `BaseController`);
+1. Include the gem module (`include JSONAPI::Utils`) in a controller (eg. `BaseController`);
-2. Define the resources for your models;
+2. Define the resources which will be exposed via REST API;
-3. Define routes;
+3. Define the application's routes;
-4. Use JU's render/helper methods.
+4. Use JSONAPI Utils' helper methods (eg. renders, formatters, params helpers etc).

-Ok, it's time for a more complete example.
-Let's say we have a Rails application for a super simple blog:
+Ok, now it's time to start our complete example.
+So, let's say we have a Rails application for a super simple blog:

 ### Models